The best way to replace missing teeth!

 - We begin by acquiring a 3D image of your mouth with the Sirona Galileos Comfort Plus, which allows us to diagnose and plan the most effective treatment option for your situation.

-- Using the state-of-the-art resources of our affiliated lab, NOLA Smiles Dental Laboratory, we create a customized surgical guide that will enable a quick, precise implant surgery experience for you.
+- We then create a customized surgical guide that will enable a quick, precise implant surgery experience for you.

 - The dental implant, usually a cylindrical and/or tapered post made of titanium, is placed surgically into the jawbone.